andremann/SKG-IF/docs/source/products.rst

 Abstracts
 --------
-:Description: The abstracts of a research product (multiple for multilinguism).
+:Description: The abstracts of a :ref:`Research product <Research product>` (multiple for multilinguism).
 :Type: List
 :Use: Recommended (1)